dagger/dagger/docs/guides/actions/1239-making-reusable-package.md

 ## End-to-End example

 Instead of splitting all of our files in the the same project with a module, we could directly make reusable components from our plan as standalone packages.
-For the sake of the exercise, we will use Github as a version control system, but it will work with any alternative.
+For the sake of the exercise, we will use GitHub as a version control system, but it will work with any alternative.

 ### Create the base Dagger project